alexbondar92/SoftwareDesignCourse/base/README.md

 # CourseApp: Assignment 3

 ## Authors
-* Firstname McLastname, ID number
-* Firstnamey Lastnameson, ID number
+* Alex Bondar, 311822258
+* Ron Efimov, 308284371

 ### Previous assignment
-This assignment uses the code from the submission by: <ID1\>-<ID2\>
+This assignment uses the code from the submission by: 311822258-308284371

 (This is important for people who switched partners, but everyone needs to fill it out)

 ## Library selection
-This submission uses the library identified by the number: <library number\>
+This submission uses the library identified by the number: 5

 ## Notes

 ### Implementation Summary
-Short summary of your implementation, including data structures used, design choices made, and a short tour of the class hierarchy you created.
+We have used the data structures from the library for that assignment.
+In addition we used the courseApp listeners system for the data that the bots are getting as user that is inside the channels and listen for all the messages inside. for every "statistics" of the bot we create listener for that purpose.

 ### Testing Summary
-Short summary describing the ways you chose to test your code.
+We decided to use the implementation of courseApp from the previous assignment for testing the new bot API.

 ### Difficulties
-Please list any technological difficulties you had while working on this assignment, especially with the tools used: Kotlin, JUnit, MockK, Gradle, and Guice.
+It was interesting to understand, read, use and refactor the libraries of someone else.

 ### Feedback
-Put any feedback you may have for this assignment here.
-This **will** be read by the course staff, and may influence future assignments!
+great idea to do this represent of the library between the groups